Hamad Al-Sayyaf

-Hamad Al-Sayyaf (حمد السياف; born 18 January 2002) is a Saudi Arabian professional footballer who plays as a defender for Al-Ettifaq.
+Hamad Al-Sayyaf (حمد السياف; born 18 January 2002) is a Saudi Arabian professional footballer who plays as a defender for Najran.

 Career

 Al-Sayyaf started his career at the youth team of Al-Ettifaq and represented the club at every level.
 On 11 October 2020, he signed his first professional contract with Al-Ettifaq.
 He made his first-team debut on 12 December 2020 in the league match against Damac.
 On 28 January 2022, Al-Sayyaf joined Al-Sahel on loan.
+On 5 September 2023, Al-Sayyaf joined Ohod on a three-year deal.
+On 1 October 2025, Al-Sayyaf joined Najran.